-This topic describes how to compile your C/C++ source code with Link Time Optimization (LTO), using Arm® C/C++ Compiler.
+This topic describes how to compile your C/C++ source code with Link Time Optimization (LTO), using $Arm^{\&}$ C/C++ Compiler.

 - Download and install Arm Compiler for Linux.
-You can download Arm Compiler for Linux from the Arm Allinea Studio Downloads page.
-Learn how to install and configure Arm Compiler for Linux, using the Arm Compiler for Linux installation instructions on the Arm Developer website. - Load the environment module for Arm Compiler for Linux for your system. - To compile your code with static libraries, you must create an archive of your libraries using an archive utility tool.
+You can download Arm Compiler for Linux from the download page.
+Learn how to install and configure Arm Compiler for Linux, using the installation instructions on the Arm Developer website. - Load the environment module for Arm Compiler for Linux for your system. - To compile your code with static libraries, you must create an archive of your libraries using an archive utility tool.
 Arm Compiler for Linux version 20.3+ includes variants of the LLVM archive utility tools llvm-ar(armllvm-ar) and llvm-ranlib(armllvmran-lib).